NyagaM/ont-research_str-and-sv-analysis/README.md

 To use [SvAnna](https://github.com/TheJacksonLaboratory/SvAnna/tree/master), you need to provide HPO terms (optional).
 HPO terms should be provided as follows "e.g. `--phenotype-term HP:0001249 --phenotype-term HP:0001250"`, otherwise SvAnna annotation will be skipped.

-To use [AnnotSV](https://github.com/lgmgeo/AnnotSV) (required), you need to first run the `INSTALL_annotations.sh` in a directory, which downloads and installs annotation sources for AnnotSV, then provide this directory using this flag `--annotationsDir`.
+To use [AnnotSV](https://github.com/lgmgeo/AnnotSV) (required), you need to first run the `INSTALL_annotations.sh`, which downloads and installs annotation sources for AnnotSV, then provide this directory using this flag `--annotationsDir`.

 # Installation and Usage: